WriteWithCrow/portfolio/README.md

 My approach focuses on creating documentation that is not only accurate but useful — helping users find answers, complete tasks, and feel confident using a product.

+## Problems I Help Solve

+✓ Users can't find answers in existing documentation

+✓ Support teams answer the same questions repeatedly

+✓ Product updates lack clear customer communication

+✓ Documentation exists but has no structure or governance

+✓ Complex workflows need to be simplified for users

 ---

 # Portfolio Samples